 If no lookup value is found against a source value, you can assign an output value of your choice.

-Assign Source Value: It will return the source value in the output.
+Assign Source Value: Will return the source value in the output.

-Assign Null: It will assign null to your output value.
+Assign Null: Will assign null to your output value.

 This Value: You can select this option and assign any value of your choice.

 9. Click Next.
-This will take you to the Config Parameters screen where you can further configure and define parameters for File Lookup transformation.
+This will take you to the Config Parameters window, where you can further configure and define parameters for the File Lookup Transformation object.

-10. Map the Country field from source object to the Country field in the File Lookup transformation object.
-Now map the Code field from transformation object to the Country field in the database destination object.
+10. Map the Country field from source object to the Country field in the File Lookup Transformation object.
+Now map the Code field from the transformation object to the Country field in the Database Table Destination object.

-This is how your dataflow will look like:
+This is what your dataflow will look like: